MyCuteGuineaPig/TensorFlow/Convolutional Neural Networks in TensorFlow/README.md

 pre_trained_model = InceptionV3(input_shape = (150,150,3),
-                                include_top = False, # specify that ignore fully-connected layer at the top and straight to the convolution weights = None) # you don't want to use the built-in weights but the snapshot you just download it
+                                include_top = False, # specify that ignore fully-connected layer at the top and straight to the convolution weights = None) # you don't want to use the built-in weights but use the snapshot you just download it

 pre_trained_model.load_weights(local_weights_file)